Worksheet for calculating Rent Supplement

 excess of SWA rate (from Step 2) or

-Subtract Rehabilitative Earnings disregard from income in excess of SWA rate (from Step 2)
+Subtract Disability Allowance/Blind Pension earnings disregard from income in excess of SWA rate (from Step 2)

 Step 5: Find your total weekly contribution to rent by adding your contribution from means to your minimum Household Contribution.
 If there are other non-dependent members of the household their contribution is included at this stage.